prajwal816/Week2/README.md

 ## 📈 Key Results & Visualizations

-The analysis yielded a highly accurate forecasting model, with the Random Forest Regressor achieving an **R² score of 1.00** on the test set.
+The model achieves a very high R² score on the test set, demonstrating strong performance, particularly in predicting stable, low-growth counties.

 **1. Comparative Feature Importance:**
 The models identified recent historical data (`ev_total_lag2` and `ev_total_lag1`) as the most important predictors.